 For inspiration, click on photos below......

 Older AND Fitter - wait a minute - how can you be both?
 You become less fit with age; only the "young" can experience peak fitness, right?
 Upon reaching that half-century mark, you are expected to do less challenging physical activities and physical decline is inevitable.
 Be satisfied with a couple rounds of golf or a stroll on the greenbelt.
 Wrong!
-Many of today's fiftysomethings and beyond are busting that old-school myth wide open and defying conventional thinking.
-No more excuses, they say, as they climb onto their surfboards, paddle their kayaks through whitewater, summit tough peaks, train for long-distance biking and ultra-marathons, and do aerial yoga.
+Many of today's fifty-somethings and beyond are busting that old-school myth wide open and defying conventional thinking.
+No more excuses, they say, as they climb onto their surfboards, paddle their kayaks through whitewater, summit tough peaks, train for long-distance biking and ultra-marathons, and get fitter through Olympic weightlifting techniques.
+Becky Borczon Blake stays fit, improving balance and core strength by hooping.

 With the increase in research and and explosion of fitness books, techniques and websites, "older" people are challenging themselves and finding their fitness and wellness improving with age.
 Yes, fundamentally physical decline is unavoidable in the long run, but in the meantime it can be slowed.
 Challenge our body physically, and it responds by getting stronger.
 Don't challenge our body, and it responds by getting weaker and less "fit".
 A decline in fitness causes aging, but aging does not cause a decline in fitness.
 Mike Carlson, running coach, Y.M.C.A. trainer, and five-time Race to Robie Creek champion said, "Even though age diminishes our physical capacities, it will happen even faster if we don't test ourselves."

-There are so many "older and fitter" people that inspire others with their commitment to fitness and wellness.
-They make fitness a priority - they find time to take responsibility for their health.
-They exercise even when they don't feel like it, because by doing so, they are that much closer to their fitness goals.
+The people highlighted on this page inspire me with their fitness commitments.
+The purpose of this page on my website is to celebrate them and their achievements with the hope that others will be inspired, too.
+I thank them for graciously letting me feature them.
+Doug Traubel sums up the sentiments of all FIT after 50 people featured: "Being fit makes everything in life more enjoyable."
+"Older and fitter" people inspire others with their commitment to fitness and wellness because they make fitness a priority - they find time to take responsibility for their health.
+They exercise even when they don't feel like it, because they are that much closer to their fitness goals.
 Some have developed a habit for a health/fitness regimen; some are very disciplined, some aren't.
 Some never step foot in a gym, some have developed strength, balance, flexibility, and body awareness by going to the gym.
 Many have found inner peace through yoga and reduced back pain through strengthening.
-The people highlighted on this page inspire me with their fitness commitments.
-The purpose of this page on my website is to celebrate them and their achievements with the hope that others will be inspired, too.
-I thank them for graciously letting me feature them.

 ". . . . you can be old at 40 if you're not careful.
 Whereas you can be really, really fit at 80.”